 Duplicating can print one- and two-color publications, as well as full-color publications, up to an 11” x 17” size.
 They can print on smooth, textured and glossy paper.
 They can also do various types of folding and saddle stitch booklets.
 The Division of Enrollment Management and Strategic Communications will pay for the necessary paper and ink for in-house printing.
 For consistency on publications, all paper and ink choices will be made by the director of Creative Services.
 If you would like a specialized item or a quantity that cannot be printed in-house, your department will have to pay for outside printing.
 The director of Creative Services will request price quotes from the printer for you and will manage the process.
 Please call ext.
 8043 for more information.

 We regularly distribute information to the College community via different communications:

 Cnews — Faculty and staff share information to specific groups of employees or all employees through emailed announcements.
-Cnews emails inform the College community of upcoming events and activities at the College or for initiatives involving faculty, staff and students.
-Information in the Cnews must directly impact numerous faculty, staff or students.
+Information in the Cnews must directly impact numerous faculty and staff.
 Individual achievements, promotion or activities are to be included in Cnews.